SK Sturm Graz: 2002 to 2009: Consolidation

-Franco Foda and Gilbert Gress (seven defeats in nine games) both enjoyed short and fruitless stints as coach, before former sweeper Michael Petrović took control in autumn 2003.
+Franco Foda and Gilbert Gress (seven defeats in nine games) both enjoyed short and fruitless stints as coach, before former sweeper Mihailo Petrović took control in autumn 2003.
 He presided over a gradual introduction of young talent, securing the team's place in the top flight in both 2004 and 2005, finishing in seventh position.

 Since 2005, Sturm has been facing financial problems and, on 1 September 2006, a petition of bankruptcy was filed by the tax authorities.
 Because of the financial situation, Sturm was forced to use young players who were soon sold to reconsole the club.
-Also in 2006, coach Michael Petrović left the club and was replaced by Franco Foda.
+Also in 2006, coach Mihailo Petrović left the club and was replaced by Franco Foda.

 2009 to present day: New successes

-After a fourth-place finish in 2009, the Blackies qualified for the group stage of the UEFA Europe League in 2009–10.
+After a fourth-place finish in 2009, the Blackies qualified for the group stage of the UEFA Europa League in 2009–10.
 Their opponents were Galatasaray, Panathinaikos and Dinamo București.
 In 2010, the Blackies won the ÖFB-Cup in Klagenfurt in front of 25,000 of its own fans against Wiener Neustadt.
 That was the highest number of fans ever travelling to a match in a different state.

 In 2010–11, Sturm won the Austrian championship.
 A highlight of the season was a qualifying match against Juventus in the UEFA Europa League.

-In 2011–12, Sturm played in the UEFA Champions League qualification rounds and managed to defeat Hungarian club Videoton and Zestafoni of Georgia.
+In 2011–12, Sturm played in the UEFA Champions League qualification rounds and managed to defeat Hungarian club Videoton and Zestaponi of Georgia.
 In the play-off, however, Sturm Graz lost against BATE Borisov, thus ensuring qualification to the group stages of the Europa League, where they were grouped with Anderlecht, Lokomotiv Moscow and AEK Athens.
 At the end of the season, Sturm finished fifth in the Bundesliga and head coach Franco Foda was fired after six years.
 With his replacement Peter Hyballa, Sturm played strong during the autumn months, but a poor spring resulted in Hyballa's dismissal before the end of the season.
-Luckily, Sturm managed to fourth in the final league table, albeit with the lowest number of points ever sufficed for fourth place.
+Sturm managed to fourth in the final league table, albeit with the lowest number of points ever sufficed for fourth place.
 This ensured Europa League qualification for the subsequent year.
 Darko Milanič, who won several titles with Maribor in Slovenia, took the reins of the club for the 2013–14 campaign.
+In the 2023–24 season, Sturm Graz clinched their fourth league title after a 2–0 win over Austria Klagenfurt on the final matchday, ending Red Bull Salzburg dominance for the last decade, in addition to securing a Champions League group stage berth for the first time since 2000–01.